riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 ## Type of counterfactual

-In the course of reasoning about a decision problem, the agent can construct counterfactuals or hypotheticals like "if I do *this*, then *that* happens".
+In the course of reasoning about a decision problem, the agent can construct counterfactuals or hypotheticals like “if I do *this*, then *that* happens”.
 There are several different kinds of counterfactuals, and decision theories are divided among them.

 The three types of counterfactuals that will concern us are: